cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 ```

 The above query will return 24 results.
 This will not distinguish
-between nominative or genative and will combine both if found.
+between nominative or genitive and will combine both if found.
 Most
 of the queries so far have not taken advantage of the reasoning
 capabilities that were discussed previously.
 Thus there is an
 alternative way for this query to be written so that it will do a